stevstrong/STM32-CDC-Bootloader/README.md

-For each family the repository contain a respective Eclipse project.
+For each family the repository contains a respective Eclipse project.

 Features:
 - no special drive installation: the device with this bootloader will enumerate as a serial COM port.